ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

     - [x] 20.2.
 Implement integration tests for the entire workflow.
     - [x] 20.3.
 Develop performance benchmarks for critical operations.
     - [x] 20.4.
 Implement automated testing for rate limiting and token usage restrictions.
+    - [x] 20.5.
+Implement more comprehensive fixtures using MockClaudeClient.

 ## Phase 6: Documentation, Final Optimization, and Deployment